Naturalness of vanishing black-hole tides

 The argument easily generalizes to nonlinear perturbations.
 Consider the nonlinear static tidal response to external sources as at $n$-th order in the $w$ sources, which schematically takes the form

 where $c_m$ is a numerical constant.
 Under the transformation $w\to -w, \; X \to -X$, the left-hand side is odd, while the term $X^m$ on the right-hand side picks up a factor $(-1)^{n+m}$.
 Thus we find that the symmetry implies that for even (odd) $n$ all the even (odd) powers of $X$ in the response must vanish.
-We can also consider the tensor response, matching the $\gamma_{ij}$ tail in the presence of $n$ sources $w_{\rm src}$, schematically
+We can also consider the response of the spatial metric $\gamma_{ij}$.
+Even if not independent from the $w$ response in $D=4$, this is convenient since it allows us to isolate terms with a different scaling in $X$ and separate the tidal response induced by Love numbers from the gravitational nonlinearities.
+The $\gamma_{ij}$ tail in the presence of $n$ sources $w_{\rm src}$ is of the form

 By the same argument, for even (odd) $n$ all the odd (even) powers of $X$ in the response must vanish.
 Similar selection rules follow for terms in the response with powers of $\gamma_{\rm src}$.
 We will explain below that the nonlinear Love numbers correspond to particular terms in the $X$ expansion of the non-linear responses which are set to zero by these selection rules.
 Therefore, this simple argument will imply vanishing (and non-renormalization) of all non-linear tides for Schwarzschild black holes.